 The Board, through the Audit Committee, is responsible for identifying the principal risks facing the Company and ensuring that appropriate risk management systems are developed and implemented.
 The Company manages its exposure to financial risks, including liquidity risk, foreign exchange rate risk, interest rate risk and credit risk in accordance with its risk management framework.

 Financial Instruments

-Please refer to Note 6 of the Company's financial statements for the year ended November 30, 2018.
+Please refer to Note 5 of the Company's financial statements for the period ended August 31, 2019 and Note 6 of the Company's Audited financial statements for the year ended November 30, 2018.

 Related Risks